15 Ways to Set Business Goals this Month that Inspire and Delight YouDec 11, 2020

 More so, is there anywhere you're spending time that you're not enjoying?

-Whether live or online, your time and energy are a precious resource and you don't have to spend them where it's neither productive nor enjoyable for you!
+Whether live or online, your time and energy are a precious resources and you don't have to spend them where it's neither productive nor enjoyable for you!

 Where will you stop spending time next year?